 Each great cycle lasted 5125 years and it repeated indefinitely.
 The first great cycle was to end on 21 December 2012.
 This led to the popular idea that the Maya prophesied the world was to end on that date.
 However, this is completely a modern invention, time was not lineal for the Maya, but cyclical and ever repeating.

-The 260-day count, which approximates the human gestation period, is still used in some Maya communities today, mostly in the highlands of Guatemala.
+The 260-day count, which approximates the human gestation period, as well as the time it takes for a maize plant to come to fruition, is still used in some Maya communities today, mostly in the highlands of Guatemala.